dynamsoft-docs/camera-enhancer-docs/introduction/index.md

 - Transfer a new frame immediately when the application finishes the processing of the current frame.
 - Enable the applications to skip the time-consuming frames to release the occupancy of computation resources.

-When DCE is embedded in an application, the video frames will be preprocessed and temporarily saved in the DCE frame queue.
-Each time when the application completed the current process, instead of waiting for the camera to transfer a new frame, the application can fetch a new frame from the frame queue immediately.
-In addition, the frame queue also provides a new solution on the timing out system.
+When DCE is embedded in an application, the video frames will be preprocessed and temporarily saved in the DCE video buffer.
+Each time when the application completed the current process, instead of waiting for the camera to transfer a new frame, the application can fetch a new frame from the video buffer immediately.
+In addition, the video buffer also provides a new solution on the timing out system.
 By monitoring and controlling the number of frames in the queue, users can enable the application to abandon the current processing frame and restart the scan.
-The frame queue sharply reduces the lag in the scanning process and it will finally result in a stable and fluent user experience.
+The video buffer sharply reduces the lag in the scanning process and it will finally result in a stable and fluent user experience.

 ### Frame Filtering